Emily Elliott, BA(Hons), MA, BACP, HCPC

 Bachelors degree in Fine Art, Oxford Brookes University (BA)

 I have experience of working with adults and children as both a psychotherapist and an art psychotherapist.
 I have worked therapeutically in adult mental health services and with young children and their families in schools.
-Alongside my private practice, I provide therapeutic services in schools.
+Alongside my private practice, I provide therapeutic services in schools and currently work within the NHS for CAMHS providing therapeutic support.

 Areas of counselling I deal with